 The Parker IQAN (pronounced i-can) system is the main computer processor and control system platform used on all Peterson equipment.
 It monitors machine inputs and outputs while controlling machine functions.
-It is the primary interface for the operator to control performance and functions.
+The IQAN Controls are the primary interface for the operator to control performance and functions.

-Kunkle valves are a safety device for pressure control, regulating PSI, to prevent a backup in air pressure and can decrease air flow if pressure is too high.
+Kunkle Valve is a safety device for pressure control, regulating PSI, to prevent a backup in air pressure and can decrease air flow if pressure is too high.
 Kunkle valves create safer working conditions.